daphnejanelyn/Glove-Based-Pointing-Device-Using-MPU6050/README.md

 ### Guidelines when Running the Program
 1. Open gyro_mouse folder using the Arduino IDE.
-2. Import mouse library using the built in library manager.
+2. Import the mouse library using the built-in library manager.
 3. Upload to Arduino.
 *Note: Ensure that the correct COM port and board are selected.*

 ### Hardware Used
-To build the prototype, hardware components include an Arduino Pro Micro, an MPU-6050 sensor, tact switches, breadboards, and male-to-male cables.
+To build the prototype, hardware components include an Arduino Pro Micro, an MPU-6050 sensor, breadboards, and male-to-male cables.
 All components are attached to the microprocessor as shown in the circuit schematic diagram below.
 [![Circuit-Schematic.png](https://i.postimg.cc/QMVwpGgc/Circuit-Schematic.png)](https://postimg.cc/06RVs4BN)

 ### Testing Interface